-Name and Address of Challenged Elector: Challenged Elector Voter number Identifying Challenge Participants Name of Inspector Administering Challenge Process 1.
-Person Challenging Elector who is Present at the Pollin (Check the box that applies and provide the information requested. □ Inspector (Who Is a Qualified Elector) Making Challenge e to an Elector who is Present Name of Challenging Inspector (Proceed to Part A.) or Name and Address of Elector Making Challenge to an El (Proceed to Part A.) 2.
-Person Challenging Elector who is not Present at the Po (Check the box that applies and provide the information requested.) lling Place □ Inspector (Who Is a Qualified Elector) Making Challenge e to an Elector who is not Present Name of Challenging Inspector (Complete Parts A & E.) or Name and Address of Elector Making Challenge to an El (Complete Parts A & E.) (signature of challenging elector) (signature of challenged elector)

-Part A. Challenger
+Name and Address of Challenged Elector: Challenged Elector Voter number (Fill in only if Part D is completed) Identifying Challenge Participants Name of Inspector Administering Challenge Process 1.
+Person Challenging Elector who is Present at the Pollin ng Place (Check the box that applies and provide the information requested □ Inspector (Who Is a Qualified Elector) Making Challeng pe to an Elector who is Present Name of Challenging Inspector or □ Name and Address of Elector Making Challenge to an E lector who is Present (Proceed to Part A.) 2.
+Person Challenging Elector who is not Present at the Po olling Place (Check the box that applies and provide the information requested.) □ Inspector (Who Is a Qualified Elector) Making Challeng ge to an Elector who is not Present Name of Challenging Inspector (Complete Parts A & E.) or □ Name and Address of Elector Making Challenge to an E lector who is not Present (Complete Parts A & E.) (signature of challenging elector) (signature of challenged elector) Part A. Challenger